bory94/eventsourcing-tutorial/README.md

 ## CQRS

-In fact, there is no heavy CQRS features in this project.
+In fact, there is no heavy CQRS feature in this project.
 There are just an event_source table and tables for domain entity classes.

 You can check [mysql-init.sq](docker/initdb.d/mysql-init.sql) file for entity relationship.